Oratorian/script-archive/PowerShell/fivemupdater/README.md

 ## [1.0.1.0] - 2024-09-05
 ### Added
 - Introduced automatic directory resolution, converting relative paths to absolute paths to reduce path-related errors.
-- Added the `$retryAttempts` variable for controlling how many times the script retries failed downloads.

 ### Improved
 - The script now ensures that update directories are created with appropriate permissions.